coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/retiring-your-stake-pool.md

 * the earliest epoch for retirement is 40 ( current epoch  + 1).
 * the latest epoch for retirement is 57 ( poolRetireMaxEpoch + current epoch).&#x20;

-Let's pretend we wish to retire as soon as possible in epoch 40.
+Let's presume that you want to retire as soon as possible, in epoch 40.
 {% endhint %}

 Create the deregistration certificate and save it as `pool.dereg.` Update the epoch to your desired retirement epoch, usually the earliest epoch or asap.

 {% tabs %}
 {% tab title="air-gapped offline machine" %}